 Please let me know if you would like me to transfer any of my memorials to your family that are not in my family.
 My grandson Owen and I really enjoy this time together.
-He especially likes the veteran areas and is really into Gettysburg and Lincoln.
+He especially finds interesting the veteran areas.
+Owen really enjoys Gettysburg and Lincoln.
 We found a relative that had brunch with Lincoln on the day of his address and then she sat on the platform steps to hear his speech.

 We have taken many extra photos when looking for family so that someone else can use them.
 Please do not hesitate to ask for a transfer.